CharlieDinh/pFedMe/README.md

   - Access data/Mnist and run: "python3 generate_iid_20users.py"

 - To generate niid Synthetic:
   - Access data/Synthetic and run: "python3 generate_synthetic_05_05.py".
-Similar to MNIST data, the synthetic data is configurable with number of users and numbers of labels for each user.
+Similar to MNIST data, the Synthetic data is configurable with number of users and numbers of labels for each user.

 - The datasets also are available to download at: https://drive.google.com/drive/folders/1vTrQzE3Ww-Oc0c3apFt8tkRvw5eW07eL